 Not much went right for Senator George McGovern after he won the Democratic presidential nomination in 1972.
-For years afterward, his overwhelming loss made him the butt of jokes — including his own.
+He chose a running mate he hadn’t adequately vetted, dutifully promised to stand by him “a thousand percent,” and then dumped him.
+In the end, McGovern lost 49 states, winning only Massachusetts and the District of Columbia.
+For years afterward, that overwhelming loss made him the butt of jokes — including his own.
 “Ever since I was a young man, I wanted to run for the presidency in the worst possible way,” he said later.
 “And I did.”
-Yet a fuller view of McGovern’s life shows there’s more to most candidates, especially losing candidates, than the stereotypes and political lore that grow up around them.
+Yet a fuller view of McGovern’s life shows there was more to him, as there is to most losing candidates, than the stereotypes and impressions that grow up after a tough defeat.